What Is This Plant? Free AI Plant Identifier

 • Nursery and landscaping checks: Scan plant tags, leaves, or flowers to compare a nursery plant with similar varieties.
 This helps when cultivars look close but differ in size, sun tolerance, or winter hardiness.

-What Is This Plant?
-Free AI Plant Identifier Limitations
+Limitations of a Free AI Plant Identifier

 • Lookalikes can be risky, especially with toxic plants, invasive weeds, or species that require expert confirmation.